ganyicz/bond/CONTRIBUTING.md

 ```

 This will create a symlink to the Bond package in your Laravel project's `vendor` directory, allowing you to test changes locally.

+## Installation (beta)

+Please bear in mind that the installation steps of the beta version are different from the current release.
+Please follow the steps below to set up the beta version in your Laravel project.

 After linking the package, add the following dependency to your `package.json`: